-iGibson, the Interactive Gibson Environment, is a simulation environment providing fast visual rendering and physics simulation (based on Bullet).
-It is packed with a dataset with hundreds of large 3D environments reconstructed from real homes and offices, and interactive objects that can be pushed and actuated. iGibson allows to train and evaluate robotic agents that use RGB images and/or other visual sensors to solve indoor (interactive) navigation and manipulation tasks such as opening doors, picking up and placing objects, or searching in cabinets.
+iGibson is a simulation environment providing fast visual rendering and physics simulation based on Bullet. iGibson is equipped with fifteen fully interactive high quality scenes, hundreds of large 3D scenes reconstructed from real homes and offices, and compatibility with datasets like CubiCasa5K and 3D-Front, providing 12000+ additional interactive scenes.
+Some of the features of iGibson include domain randomization, integration with motion planners and easy-to-use tools to collect human demonstrations.
+With these scenes and features, iGibson allows researchers to train and evaluate robotic agents that use visual signals to solve navigation and manipulation tasks such as opening doors, picking up and placing objects, or searching in cabinets.

-2020.04 iGibson Dataset v1 Released: This release include the simulation environment, ten houses annotated with interactive objects of five categories, and one house fully annotated to be interactive and with selected textures.
+2020.04 iGibson Dataset v0.05 Released: This release include the simulation environment, ten houses annotated with interactive objects of five categories, and one house fully annotated to be interactive and with selected textures.
 We include documentation with code examples and baselines of navigation agents with reinforcement learning state-of-the-art algorithms.

 2020.02 Beginning of the simulation phase of our CVPR Challenge "Sim2Real Challenge with Gibson": Do you want to see your visual navigation algorithm run on a real robot but you don't want to deal with the real world setup?
 Participate in our CVPR20 challenge!
 We will test the best entries from a first simulation-only phase on our own Locobots in a real apartment.
 If you want to participate, follow the instructions in the challenge page.

 iGibson 2.0 supports object states, including temperature, wetness level, cleanliness level, and toggled and sliced states, necessary to cover a wider range of tasks.